 What volunteers do

-- Operating rescue boats
+- General rescue

-Non-operational volunteering roles may include:
+Non-operational support roles available to our volunteers may include:

 - Media and public relations